kdheepak/kdheepak.github.io/content/23-technical_writing.md

 * Easy: the syntax is simple
 * Fast: the simple formatting saves time and speeds up workflows of writers
 * Portable: documents are cross-platform by nature
-* Flexible: html, pdf, docx, tex are all supported output formats
+* Flexible: HTML, PDF, DOCX, TEX are all supported output formats

 Markdown is awesome at a set of things, and a much better alternative than Word or \LaTeX\ for those specific set of things.
+Take for example this table {@tbl:table}.
+This is the syntax for the table in Markdown.

       Right     Left     Center     Default
     -------     ------ ----------   -------